SIRIEZ-Axel/hackers-poulette/README.md

   Design
 </h2>

-The design has being make using Figma.
+The design was done using Figma.

 *(Screen of the design)*